toschoo/beet/README.md

 - `. setenv.sh`
   adds `./lib` to the `LD_LIBRARY_PATH`

+Beet depends complies to C99
-Beet depends on C99 and the [tsalgo](https://github.com/toschoo/tsalgo) library.
+and depends on the [tsalgo](https://github.com/toschoo/tsalgo) library.

 ## TODOs and Bugs

+- delete and purge are not yet implemented